Dokfritz23/fifty-hurts/README.md

 ## Overview

 On our project we use a docs-as-code approach to managing our documentation.
 We use git, Markdown, and Docusaurus to create and maintain our docs.

-This repository is a sample documentation website built using these tools.
+This repository is a sample documentation website built using these tools - and you can view the built website here: https://philstollery.github.io/github-usaurus.

 Please can you: